ma-ji/css/docs/schedule.md

 #### In class

+- File and data format: API, JSON, and relational database.
+- Efficiency and automation.
 - Tools review:
 	- OpenAlex
 	- Draw.io
 	- MySQL Workbench

 - Prepare Assignment 3: Gathering Literature in Your Field

 #### After class